 Dead Men Tell No Tales (2017)

+Main article: Pirates of the Caribbean: Dead Men Tell No Tales

 On May 29, 2013, it was announced that Norwegian directors Joachim Rønning and Espen Sandberg would be helming the film.
 On August 22, 2013, it was revealed that the title of the fifth film would be Dead Men Tell No Tales, alluding to the line well known from the Pirates of the Caribbean theme park attractions.